Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Method

 \section{Method}

-In this section, we first introduce how to build an HIN based on the EHR data and adapt the graphical reasoning for disease diagnosis.
+The overall flowchart of the proposed automatic diagnosis system is shown by Fig. \ref{fig:2}.
+It encompasses three main steps: question and answer, inference for diagnosis, and diagnosis results display.
+In this section, we present technical details of the inference component.
+The first Q\&A component will be introduced in $\S$ \ref{sec:selfdiag}.
+We first introduce how to build an HIN based on the EHR data and adapt the graphical reasoning for disease diagnosis.
 After that, we elaborate on the details of neighbor sampling through the meta-path, and the embedding propagation and aggregation process, on the basis of message functions.
 At last, we present the idea of employing a contrastive loss function for optimization and utilizing hard negative example mining for long-tailed distribution.